Work About Sketchbook Contact

 Users struggled with setup and compliance, leading to inaccurate data or test abandonment.

-How can we get the current population get tested for apnea so that they can start getting a better night's sleep?
+How can we get the current population tested for apnea so that they can start getting a better night's sleep?

 Patients struggled with setup and compliance - leading to inaccurate data or test abandonment.